belarus1988/DockerLabs/Instructions/Labs/Lab01.md

 1. Check via Postman that the API is working now

 #### Task 3: Inspect logs
 Additional way to find the issue is to inspect logs.
-In order to inspect logs, run command '**docker logs shopapi**'.
+In order to inspect logs, run command ```docker logs notifier```.
 In logs you can see the same error 'System.Exception: Test exception'.

 ### Exercise 3: Create Dockerfile using Visual Studio
 Alternative way to create Dockerfile is to use the next VS feature.